Art by Tim McLees, text by Alex Fauth.

-- Chewbacca Defense: In "Premier Maquis" (the one with the Ratliff Gas), Marrissa gets assigned to defend Ro Laren in her court martial for defecting to the Maquisnote ; Marrissa's main argument is that Ro resigned from Starfleet before defectingnote , and should therefore be tried as a civilian.
+- Chewbacca Defense: In "Premier Maquis" (the one with the Ratliff Gas), Marissa gets assigned to defend Ro Laren in her court martial for defecting to the Maquisnote ; Marissa's main argument is that Ro resigned from Starfleet before defectingnote , and should therefore be tried as a civilian.
 She wins the case.

-- Cross Over: One short involves Marrissa and friends playing Sailor Scouts in a Holodeck simulation.
+- Cross Over: One short involves Marissa and friends playing Sailor Scouts in a Holodeck simulation.
 Wesley is Tuxedo Mask.
 Remember, in these stories he's her stepbrother.